pkhuong/Napa-FFT3/README.md

 ~= 330 Hz, and G a tone and a half higher again, `(* 330 (expt 2 (/ 3 12)))`
 ~= 392 Hz.

-Thus, to head the boring middle C/E/G chord, we need energy at 262, 330 and 392 Hz; note how the energy is 1/3 at each point, so that the total comes to 1.
+Thus, to hear the boring middle C/E/G chord, we need energy at 262, 330 and 392 Hz; note how the energy is 1/3 at each point, so that the total comes to 1.